 Casual clothes or jogging suits are more realistic outfits on which to standardise competitions.
 Make sure that all competitors wear similar kit.
 Before the event announce a realistic kit list of simple clothes.

-tops, t-shirts, etc.) may be worn by individual competitors in both individual and team events
+Other protective clothing may be worn by individual competitors in both individual and team events

 unless otherwise prescribed by any rules or the event organisers.